Livingstone95/Devops_projects/README.md

 # Devops_project
-This Repository contains solution to projects to devops projects
+This Repository contians solutions t0o PBL projects done from darey.io, a mentorship program that teaches you devops from scratch even without an IT background